cdepillabout/emailaddress/README.md

 [ToJSON](https://hackage.haskell.org/package/aeson/docs/Data-Aeson.html#t:ToJSON)
 and
 [FromJSON](https://hackage.haskell.org/package/aeson/docs/Data-Aeson.html#t:FromJSON).
+This allows us to use the `EmailAddress` type without fear of orphan instances.

-This module also exposes the module `Text.Email.Validate`, so it can be used as a drop-in replacement for [`email-validate`](https://hackage.haskell.org/package/email-validate).
+This package exposes the module `Text.Email.Validate`, so it can be used as a drop-in replacement for [`email-validate`](https://hackage.haskell.org/package/email-validate).

+If you would like to add new instances for `EmailAddress`, please send a pull request.
+Any instace for a typeclass from a package in stackage will be accepted.